 Legal and compliance - Protection under national law is not a necessary requirement for designation of an area as an ASCI.
 However many sites are likely to have legal recognition and protection, and those within EU countries in particular do have legal recognition and protection under the Natura 2000 network.
 While states implementing the Emerald Network are invited to pay conservation attention to ASCIs to promote the long-term survival of the protected species and habitats, there is no precise recommendation to give legal protection to ASCIs.
 The Standing Committee of the Bern Convention recommend only that the areas ‘be subject to the appropriate regime’.
 6 The Bern Convention emphasizes the achievement of conservation results rather than protection procedures.
 As sites recognised under the international Bern convention, these areas are regarded as protected areas by some international safeguard standards such as those of the European Investment Bank 7 and the European Bank for Reconstruction and Development 8 that largely do not fund activities within such areas unless no adverse impacts can be expected.

-Biodiversity - The criteria for the designation of ASCIs include high irreplaceability and vulnerability of species and habitats in a European context and therefore many sites are likely to hold significant biodiversity value.
+Biodiversity importance - The criteria for the designation of ASCIs include high irreplaceability and vulnerability of species and habitats in a European context and therefore many sites are likely to hold significant biodiversity value.
 As site-scale areas, these areas are highly relevant to business in terms of mitigating and avoiding risk from biodiversity loss and identifying opportunity associated with their conservation.

-Social -Social, economic or cultural values are not included in the criteria or management regime of ASCIs and the states implementing the Emerald Network have the flexibility to liaise in any way with local communities.
+Socio-cultural values -Social, economic or cultural values are not included in the criteria or management regime of ASCIs and the states implementing the Emerald Network have the flexibility to liaise in any way with local communities.
 Nonetheless as many of these areas are located in human dominated landscapes, human activities and social-cultural values can be expected.

 Download this factsheet as a PDF